-- 7.26 Article 31 authorises Horizon to also acquire the subsoil, or rights in it, of any land acquired under article 25 (compulsory acquisition of land).
-Precedent for this article can be found in other granted DCOs, such as in article 22 of the Wrexham Gas Fired Generating Station Order 2017 and article 30 of the Hinkley Point C (Nuclear Generating Station) Order 2013. - 7.27 Under certain circumstances it may be necessary for Horizon to only acquire a stratum of land below the surface (for example for the construction of underground services) and therefore article 31 confirms that where any subsoil is required, Horizon is not required to acquire any greater interest in any other part of the land (i.e. the sub-surface).
+7.26 Article 31 authorises Horizon to also acquire the subsoil (as defined in article 2), or rights in it, of any land acquired under article 25 (Compulsory acquisition of land).
+Precedent for this article can be found in other granted DCOs, such as in article 22 of the Wrexham Gas Fired Generating Station Order 2017 and article 30 of the Hinkley Point C (Nuclear Generating Station) Order 2013.
+This article is also supported by the definition of "subsoil" in article 2 of the Order.

+7.27 Under certain circumstances it may be necessary for Horizon to only acquire a stratum of land below the surface (for example for the construction of underground services) and therefore article 31 confirms that where any subsoil is required, Horizon is not required to acquire any greater interest in any other part of the land (i.e. the sub-surface).
 The purpose of article 31 is to minimise so far as is possible the extent of interests Horizon needs to acquire, resulting in less impact on landowners and lower compensation payments.